thisisWooyeol/thisiswooyeol.github.io/_projects/MBMRL-Flight.md

 ### Optimizing action sequence via Cross-Entropy Method (CEM)

 Unlike a common technique to compute the optimal action sequence (random sampling shooting), PETS used [`cross-entropy method(CEM)`](https://www.researchgate.net/publication/279242256_Chapter_3_The_Cross-Entropy_Method_for_Optimization).
 The *cross-entropy (CE) method* is an **adaptive importance sampling procedure for the estimation of rare-event probabilities**, which uses the *cross-entropy* or *Kullback-Leibler divergence* as a measure of closeness between two sampling distributions.
-By using the cross-entropy method to gradually change the sampling distribution of the random search so that **the rare-event**, especially locating an optimal or near optimal solution using naive random search, **is more likely to occur**.
+By using the cross-entropy method to **gradually change the sampling distribution** of the random search so that **the rare-event**, especially locating an optimal or near optimal solution using naive random search, **is more likely to occur**.
+Eventually, the sampling distribution converges to a distribution with a probability mass concentrated in a region of near-optimal solutions.

 The CE method can be applied to two types of problems: